mriganv/VBA-Challenge/README.md

-VBA Challenge
+## VBA Challenge

 A VBA script used to analyze real stock market data in a Microsoft Excel workbook.

-Background
+## Background

-For this project, I created a VBA (Visual Basic) script which will be running only once to analyze the stock market data.
-The data is inside a Microsoft Excel workbook and includes stock data for three years (2014, 2015, and 2016).
+For this project, I created a Visual Basic script which will be running only once to analyze the stock market data.
+The data of stock market provided is in a Microsoft Excel workbook and includes stock data for three years (2014, 2015, and 2016).
 Each year is a different tab/sheet inside the workbook.

-I created a script that will loop through all the stocks for three years of stock data that are in three different worksheets and will output
+I created a script that will loop through all the stocks for three years of stock data that are in three different worksheets and will output the below ones for each worksheet

   * The ticker symbol.